More sheet music packages coming.

-LFDJ was born the night Jake left the Big Apple.
 It's the fourth official Big Rude Jake album, and the biggest departure to that point.
 It was never officially released, launched or toured, as Jake was in a car accident right after the recording was done.
-At this point, Jake withdrew from public life for several years.
-The music on LFDJ was a break from swing and jazz, referencing his respect for influences from folk and blues to '60s soul and '70s pop.
+At this point, he withdrew from public life for several years.

 It's a collection of raw, unprocessed pop songs with that familiar Big Rude Jake edge and witty lyricism.